AnthonyPeleMicrochip/dspic33c-power-board-visualizer-v3-demo-fork/README.md

 # dsPIC33C Power Board Visualizer V3 Demo

 ## Summary
 This is a code example demonstrating the new features of the Power Board Visualizer V3 software.
-This demo is designed using [dsPIC33AK512MPS506 Digital Power PIM](https://www.microchip.com/EV42F30A).This readme also aims to provide initial guide on how to setup the controller peripherals using Microchip Code Configurator (MCC) as well as a brief description on provided example drivers.
+This demo is designed using [dsPIC33AK512MPS506 Digital Power PIM](https://www.microchip.com/EV42F30A).

 With the introduction of new A-core devices that natively support 32-bit and 64-bit data types, including single and double precision floating point numbers, PBV had to be upgraded to handle these data types using the same underlying hardware layers as before.
 For more information please refer to the users guide.